arunbaby0/arunbaby.com/_ml_system_design/0005-batch-realtime-inference.md

 related_speech_day: 5
 ---

-**How to choose between batch and real-time inference—the architectural decision that shapes your entire ML serving infrastructure.**
+**How to choose between batch and real-time inference, the architectural decision that shapes your entire ML serving infrastructure.**

 ## Introduction